Actions and Detail Panel

 Here’s the tricky part:

-Your relationship to shame is often exactly what stops you from feeling the freedom to simply be who you are and from having what you truly want in your life.
+Your relationship to shame is often what stops you from having what you want.
 When you are ashamed of your shame, and you contract your body around it, keeping it hidden and frozen inside of you, you end up diminishing yourself and repelling away what you really want.

 The only way we can shift shame is by feeling it and letting it move through our bodies.